ExaScience/elprep/README.md

 This command option sets the number of threads that elPrep uses during execution for converting between .bam/.sam formats.
 The default number of threads is equal to the number of cpu threads.
 This option is only useful when the files to be marged are in .bam format or when the output-file is in .bam format.

+### --single-end

+This command option tells the elprep merge command to treat the data as single-end data.
+When this option is not used, elprep merge assumes the data is paired-end, expecting the data is merging to be generated by the elprep split command accordingly.

 # Python Scripts

 The Python scripts have been tested with Python 2.7.6.
 Please add the elPrep and SAMtools binaries to your PATH for using these scripts.